luyadev/luya/docs/guide/app-security.md

 ]
 ```

-You should never disabled this behavior, but you can if are unable to parse the response content.
-Every response which contains cruf prepend has the response header `X-CRUFT-LENGTH` therefore you can remove the first string with this length like the luya headless client does.
+You should never disabled this behavior, but if you are unable to parse the response content you can turn it off.
+Every response which contains a prepend cruft has the response header `X-CRUFT-LENGTH` therefore you can remove the first chars with this length, like the LUYA headless client does.

 ## Deployment